anyangml/mlops_projects/aws_terraform/README.md

 - monitering with grafana.

 ### To Do
-- add model push to s3 in Trainer.
+- add model push to s3 in workflow.
 - add inference lambda handler to pull model and inference
 - add api gateway endpoint to handle inference lambda